acli/Macbook_misc/README.md

 are known to work.

-This is the first of the three to be written and has been based on information gathered from a number of web pages.
+This is the first of the three to be written and has been based on an old set of MRTG scripts I wrote years ago, heavily supplanted by information gathered from a number of web pages on making sense out of smc readings.

 Sleep and hibernation
 =====================